ochar721/juibilant-guacamole/README.md

 User Story 3, Garden's Plants
 As a visitor
 When I visit an garden's show page
-Then I see a list of plants that are included in that garden's plots And I see that this list is unique (no duplicate plants) And I see that this list only includes plants that take less than 100 days to harvest
+Then I see the garden's 'name' and 'organic' attributes, Then I see a list of plants that are included in that garden's plots And I see that this list is unique (no duplicate plants) And I see that this list only includes plants that take less than 100 days to harvest